Last updated 4th February, 2026

 While data is light on CMLink itself, we have plenty of information on EE’s 5G network speeds, and the two are likely to be similar given that they use the same spectrum and infrastructure.

-The chart above shows the key takeaways for EE then, with a lot of the data coming from a Point Topic study from September 2020.
+The chart above shows the key takeaways for EE then, with the top speed coming from a Point Topic study from September 2020.

-More recently, an Opensignal report from April 2023 found that EE’s average 5G download speed was actually lower than Point Topic found, at 122.3Mbps.
+More recently, an Opensignal report from September 2024 found that EE’s average 5G download speed was 96.8Mbps.

-Similarly, RootMetrics in the second half of 2022 found EE’s median 5G download speed to be 141.6Mbps.
-It also found EE’s 95th percentile 5G download speed (which should be close to the highest they recorded) was 380Mbps, and that its 5th percentile 5G download speed (which should be close to the lowest) was 20.1Mbps.
+However, a RootMetrics report from the first half of 2025 put EE’s median 5G download speed at a higher 241.2Mbps.
+It also found EE’s 95th percentile 5G download speed (which should be close to the highest they recorded) was 730.1Mbps, and that its 5th percentile 5G download speed (which should be close to the lowest) was 27.9Mbps.

-These are very solid speeds all round, putting EE and its MVNOs likely ahead of all rivals other than Three and its MVNOs for average speeds, and possibly having the lead against even Three for peak speeds.
+These are very solid speeds on the whole, putting EE and its MVNOs likely ahead of O2 and perhaps Vodafone, though Three and its MVNOs typically have it beat.

 Latency